romesdev/load-balancer-nginx/README.md

 # load-balancer-nginx

-## Simple load-balancer with Nginx and Docker
+## Simple load-balancer with Nginx and Docker based in the @joaovictornsv tutorial

 How to use?